Home > Age Verification Resources

 - The judge granted the injunction on December 30, 2024.
 The state requested the judge stay her decision while they appealed it.
 She did not.

-Texas: Free Speech Coalition, Inc v.
-Paxton
+Free Speech Coalition, Inc v.
+Paxton (Texas)

 Free Speech Coalition, the advocacy organization for the adult industry, has filed a legal challenge in Texas over the state’s unconstitutional age-verification law.
 As with laws FSC has challenged laws in Louisiana and Utah, Texas forces consumers to provide identification information to access adult content.
 In addition, the Texas law requires that adult sites carry pseudoscientific “warning labels.”
 Read More »